erdidursun/Access-Contacts-from-desktop-to-android-phone/README.md

-This project is runs server-client based.Load server apk file to phone.
+This project is run server-client based.Load server apk file to phone.
 Therefore set the usb connection method to Tethering(share mobile network) and start the ContactServer.